2010 United States Senate special election in Massachusetts: By municipality

 The Associated Press and The Boston Globe reported voting results for each of the 351 municipalities in Massachusetts.
 Brown won in 229 of those 351 municipalities, while Coakley won in 121.
 Coakley and Brown tied in the small town of Hawley, each receiving 63 votes.
 In general, Scott Brown drew support from suburban towns in the central and southeastern portions of the state, while Martha Coakley generally fared well in the cities, rural towns in the west and the offshore islands.
-More specifically, support for Brown tended to be high in Hampden County, the 495 Corridor, the South Shore suburbs and the southwestern part of Cape Cod.
+More specifically, support for Brown tended to be high in Hampden County, the 495 Corridor, the South Shore suburbs and the southwestern part of Cape Cod, particularly the Upper Cape.
 Brown also won or ran close to even in a number of historically Democratic working class cities such as Worcester, Lowell and Quincy.
 Coakley generally fared well in the Berkshires and the cities, and had particularly strong support in college towns such as Amherst, Northampton and Cambridge.

 The central and southeastern parts of the state that favored Brown in 2010 experienced steep drops in the Democratic share of the vote – often more than 15% – compared to the vote for Barack Obama in 2008.
 As of November 2009, towns in those same areas also had a higher average unemployment rate, 8.7%, compared to that of the rest of the state at 7.7%.
 At 51%, towns where the Democratic share of the vote declined by less than 10% from 2008 for Obama to 2010 for Coakley had a higher percentage of people with a bachelor's degree compared to that of the rest of the state, 31%.

 Voter turnout in the 2010 special election was significantly lower than in the 2008 election.
 The drop in turnout was smallest—around 25%—in areas that supported Obama in the 2008 election by less than 60%.
 Turnout fell 30% among towns that supported Obama by over 60%.
 In Boston, which supported Obama by almost 79% in 2008, the decrease in 2010 voter turnout was even more pronounced, at about 35%.